 China expected robust economic growth in 2022.
-It hasn’t started out that way.
+It’s not looking good.

 On Sunday, Chinese ambassador to Russia Zhang Hanhui encouraged Chinese businesses in Russia to seize opportunities presented by the current crisis and adjust their business models to fill “gaps” in the Russian market, another tilt in the delicate balance China is trying to walk.
 Many Chinese firms are either reluctant or unable to increase business with Russia in part due to fears of secondary sanctions.

-Soaring global energy and food prices caused by the war will add to economic head winds for China, a major importer of commodities such as oil, gas and wheat, unless Beijing is able buy these products at prewar prices from Russia, according to Shang-Jin Wei, a scholar at Columbia Business School.
+Soaring global energy and food prices caused by the war will add to economic head winds for China, a major importer of commodities such as oil, gas and wheat, unless Beijing is able to buy these products at prewar prices from Russia, according to Shang-Jin Wei, a scholar at Columbia Business School.

 Combined with projected U.S. interest rate increases this year, shocks from the war could create lower growth and higher uncertainty in other parts of the world that “would translate into a lower demand for Chinese exports, which is a net negative for the Chinese growth,” Wei said.

 At the same time, Chinese officials have signaled that they are ready to do whatever is necessary to ensure that the growth target is met.
-Yang Guomin, a top economic official told state media that realizing the goal will not be as easy as before.
+Yang Guomin, a top economic official, told state media that realizing the goal will not be as easy as before.

 “It is a goal that can be achieved only through great efforts and then more great efforts.
-If you want to reach that peach then you are going to have to jump,” he said.
+If you want to reach that peach, then you are going to have to jump,” he said.

-That jump, however, might requiring going back to what worked for China in the past, according to Wei, the Columbia economist.
-China will need to “return to the key ingredient in its past economic success in the proceeding four decades, namely, giving markets a more decisive role … reinvigorating the dynamism of entrepreneurs.
+That jump, however, might require going back to what worked for China in the past, according to Wei, the Columbia economist.
+China will need to “return to the key ingredient in its past economic success in the proceeding four decades, namely, giving markets a more decisive role … reinvigorating the dynamism of entrepreneurs.”

 The question remains whether such a return to the old playbook can work alongside Xi’s efforts to rein in the excesses of China’s capitalism and increase centralization.

 Shepherd reported from Taipei, Taiwan.
-Lyric Li in Seoul and Vic Chiang in Taipei contributed reporting.
+Lyric Li in Seoul and Vic Chiang in Taipei contributed to this report.